camunda/camunda-bpm-platform/TESTING.md

 Due to the fact that the number of unit tests in the camunda engine increases daily and that you might just want to test a certain subset of tests the maven-surefire-plugin is configured in a way that you can include/exclude certain packages in your tests.

-There are two properties that can be used for that: ``test.includes`` and ``test.excludes``
+There are two properties that can be used for that: ``test.includes`` and ``test.excludes``.

 When using the includes only the packages listed will be include and with excludes the other way around.
-For example calling Maven in the engine directory with
+For example calling Maven in the engine directory with:
 ```
 mvn clean test -Dtest.includes=bpmn
 ```